getsentry/sentry.engineering/src/content/blog/tombstone-support-android.md

 ## Wrap-up

-Tombstone support closes a gap that has existed since Sentry first shipped native crash reporting on Android: the gap between what the platform knows about a crash and what the SDK could tell you.
+Tombstone support closes a gap that has existed since Sentry first shipped native crash reporting on Android: the difference between what the platform knows about a crash and what the SDK could tell you.
 While that gap might seem arbitrary since we could replicate parts of the platform's own crash infrastructure inside the app, it only happened by paying the cost of binary size, maintenance burden, and still incomplete results.
 With `ApplicationExitInfo` providing programmatic